-Users are the largest audience and most important group to help reduce unintentional errors and vulnerabilities.
+Cybersecurity is everyone's responsibility.
+Information system users are the largest audience and most important group to help reduce unintentional errors and vulnerabilities.
 Users requiring access to information and information systems, products or services must:

 - 1. Understand and comply with USG organization's cybersecurity policies and procedures. - 2.
-Be trained in the acceptable use of the systems, products or services to which they have access. - 3.
+Be trained in the acceptable use of the systems, products, or services to which they have access. - 3.
 Work with management to meet training needs. - 4.
-Be aware of actions to better protect USG organization's information and information systems, products or services.
-These include, but are not limited to password usage, data management, antivirus protection, incident reporting and actions to avoid social engineering attacks.
+Be aware of actions to better protect USG organization's information and information systems, products, or services.